-FTCS also owns First Trust Innovative Technologies L.P. ("FTIT"), a relying adviser of FTCM which offers specialized services to a select group of Registered Investment Advisors ("RIA"s), Family Offices, and Institutional clients.
+FTCS also owns First Trust Innovative Technologies L.P. ("FTIT"), a relying adviser of FTCM which offers specialized services to a select group of RIAs, Family Offices, and Institutional clients.
 FTCM's investment research team, First Trust Alternative Investment Research ("FTAIR") is housed within FTIT and performs due diligence on managers across all asset classes and strategies, and maintains a proprietary database of firms, portfolio managers, and all related correspondence.
 FTAIR performs ongoing due diligence on FTIT-approved managers that includes both investment and operational oversight.

 In addition to manager due diligence, FTIT is also responsible for the oversight of strategy models (referred to as building blocks) which span a range of asset classes and objectives.
 See "Investment Strategies - Managed Portfolios" below.
 RIAs utilize these building blocks to construct diversified client portfolios to meet client goals and objectives.

 FTCS holds the intellectual property relating to its proprietary databases, strategy models and other technology systems that FTIT has developed or may develop in the future to provide tools and efficiencies to wealth and asset management businesses.
-FTCS licenses that intellectual property to FTCM as well as to select third parties in return for licensing fees.
-FTCS pays for management services from FTCM.
+FTCS licenses that intellectual property to FTCM and may license it to select third parties in return for licensing fees.

 Technology services include: